Externally Validated Breast Ultrasound Segmentation via Multi-task Learning with BI-RADS-Consistent Morphological Priors: Proposed Method

-\textbf{Differentiable BI-RADS Features.} We compute four morphological features from soft segmentation masks $\hat{y} = \sigma(s)$ as shown in Table~\ref{tab:features}.
-These features are inspired by BI-RADS descriptors~\cite{spak2017birads} but are fully differentiable, enabling end-to-end training.
+\textbf{BI-RADS Features.} We compute four morphological features from soft segmentation masks $\hat{y} = \sigma(s)$ as shown in Table~\ref{tab:features}.
+These features are inspired by BI-RADS clinical descriptors~\citep{spak2017birads} and can be optimized end-to-end.
+Boundary roughness and texture are normalized to $[0,1]$ using Exponential Moving Average (EMA) running statistics~\citep{ioffe2015batchnorm} for min-max normalization.

+The texture feature uses a mask-weighted variance to capture echo heterogeneity inside the predicted tumor region:

+where $T$ is the mask-weighted variance of grayscale intensity within the predicted tumor region, $g_{uv}$ is the grayscale pixel intensity, and $\hat{y}_{uv}$ is the soft mask probability at pixel $(u,v)$.
+Using the soft mask as weights keeps the operation differentiable with respect to the segmentation logits $s$.